 A CO-FOSS project reflects a relationship between an instructor, a student team, and a client organization during a course of study.
 Operationally, the project can proceed in the following way:

 - Prior to the course, the instructor and the client identify an activity for which an application can be developed.

 - During the course, the student team develops the application, interacting with the client to resolve the details.

-- The completed software is posted in a public repository (GitHub for example) under a GPL-style open source license, allowing it to be reused by future student teams.
+- The completed work is managed in a code repository (GitHub, e.g.) under a GPL-style open source license, allowing it to be reused or redeployed.

 Because managing such a course and project requires an unusual amount of effort, NPFI provides a limited number of grants to help with this effdrt.